ypaulsussman/yblog/content/notes/technical/How The Internet Really Works.md

     - TCP is used for the World Wide Web, email, p2p apps, and file transfers
     - When two applications want to send packets via TCP, TCP...
       - establishes a bidirectional communication channel called a _pipe_ or _stream_,
-      - divided the data it wants to send into smaller segments,
+      - divides the data it wants to send into smaller segments,
-      - numbers them to track the delivery, then
+      - numbers them, to track delivery, then
       - sends all segments individually to the IP software (which in turn encapsulates each segment into a packet); finally, it
       - requires the destination app to acknowledge packet receipt by sending back the numbers of the segments it receives.
     - Whenever the destination doesn’t acknowledge receipt, or reports a damaged packet, TCP on the sender’s side sends those packets again; any subsequent packets must wait in the pipe until the problem is resolved.